by Johanna Bloomquist January 04, 2022

 What are the Benefits of CBD?

-Many people use CBD for stress and anxiety relief, and multiple clinical studies show evidence to support this as well.
-CBD can also act as a mild sleep aid—if it helps you feel less stressed, then it makes sense that you’d sleep a little better!
+Multiple clinical studies show evidence that CBD may help to support a healthy response to anxiety or stress.
+CBD may also help support sleep—if it helps you feel less stressed, then it makes sense that you’d sleep a little better!

 There’s also research to support the use of CBD as an aid in controlling nausea.